tobice/flux-lumines/doc/making-of-lumines.md

 This is exactly how Lumines is done.
 The game UI has strict inner dimensions which allow easy and exact positioning of the game elements (these coordinates are used even for detecting the square collisions and other game mechanics) but the actual on screen dimensions are completely independent.
 The `svg` element is stretched out using CSS to take up as much screen space as possible.
-Therefore the game will be able to work on screen of any size and also thanks to the vector nature of SVG it will always look good and 100% sharp (even on retina screens).
+Therefore the game will be able to work on screens of any size and also thanks to the vector nature of SVG it will always look good and 100% sharp (even on retina screens).

 This the theory.
 In practise, some browses (*caugh caugh* IE) struggle to stretch out the SVG image properly and some dirty hacks are required.
-More on this topic for example here [here](http://tympanus.net/codrops/2014/08/19/making-svgs-responsive-with-css/).
+More on this topic for example [here](http://tympanus.net/codrops/2014/08/19/making-svgs-responsive-with-css/).

-Anyway, since you can use SVG pretty much the same way like HTML, you can use React for generating the code.
+Anyway, since you can use SVG pretty much the same way like HTML, you can use React for generating the SVG XML code.
 It works exactly as expected, except now you have way stronger tools for creating the UI.

 One of the best React features is that you can split your UI into standalone independent components.
 This is for example a component representing a square: